sskender/wordpress-docker/README.md

 - wordpress volume mounted to a shared persistance storage array
 - database performance configured for a server with 4CPUs and 8GB of RAM

+#### Disclaimer

+This configuration is intended to run behind a proxy with SSL and a firewall.

 ### Model

 Image is showing the stack running on three Ubuntu demo servers.
 Database is on the manager node, and two wordpress instances on each worker node.